Jun 24, 2024

-This is an installment of our “Community Member Spotlight” series, where we invite our customers to share their work, shining a light on their success and inspiring others with new ways to use technology to solve problems.
+This is an installment of our “Community Member Spotlight” series, in which we invite our customers to share their work, spotlight their success, and inspire others with new ways to use technology to solve problems.

-In this edition, Matt Magoffin, Technical Director at SolarNetwork Foundation, joins us to share the work they’re doing to promote renewable energy and sustainability throughout the world.
+In this edition, Matt Magoffin, Technical Director at SolarNetwork Foundation, joins us to share the organization’s work promoting renewable energy and sustainability worldwide.

-SolarNetwork Foundation is a New Zealand-registered charity organisation that helps individuals and organisations track their energy usage – with the ultimate goal of supporting renewable energy uptake and resource conservation.
+SolarNetwork Foundation is a New Zealand-registered charity organization that helps individuals and organizations track their energy usage—with the ultimate goal of supporting renewable energy uptake and resource conservation.
 Above all, we believe decisions should be based on measurable facts; outcomes should be measurable and provide feedback into the decision making process.
 The “facts” in this domain include measurements of energy flows, weather, and markets—across time.

 We’re a charity for two primary reasons: